 The Write Status Register instruction can be used in both SPI mode and QPI mode.
 However, the QE bit cannot be written to when the device is in the QPI mode, because QE=1 is required for the device to enter and operate in the QPI mode.

-Refer to section 7.1 for Status Register descriptions.
+Please refer to 7.1 for detailed Status Register Bit descriptions.
+Factory default for all status Register bits are 0.

 Figure 9a.
-Write Status Register-1/2/3 Instruction (SPI Mode)
+Write Status Register Instruction (SPI Mode)

 Figure 9b.
-Write Status Register-1/2/3 Instruction (QPI Mode)
+Write Status Register Instruction (QPI Mode)